mhtvsSFrpHdE/yet-another-gpu-partition-guide/Solutions/GTAVEnhanced/GTAVEnhanced.md

-Seems battleye will complain about CPU usage too high
+Seems battleye will complain about CPU usage too high (98% or above on loading screen)

 If kicked by battleye when try to join online, allocate more CPU core / thread.
 For example, AMD 8400F has total 6 core 12 thread on host